joanpablo/reactive_forms/README.md

 To explain what Composing Validators is, let's see an example:

 We want to validate a text field of an authentication form.
-In this text field the user can write an **email** or a **phone number** and we want to make sure that the information is correctly formatted.
-We must validate that input is a valid email or a valid phone number.
+In this text field, the user can write an **email** or a **phone number**, and we want to make sure that the information is correctly formatted.
+We must validate that the input is a valid email or a valid phone number.

 ```dart
 final phonePattern = '<some phone regex pattern>';

 final form = FormGroup({